KarolS/millfork/docs/various/faq.md

 ### What was the inspiration?

 The main inspirations was Atalan, but also Quetzalcoatl, Batari BASIC and NESHLA.
-Sadly, Atalan has been abandoned and the compiler has been left in a non-working state.
+Sadly, Atalan has been abandoned, and the compiler has been left in a non-working state.
 The goal of Millfork is to succeed where Atalan failed.

 ### What platforms are supported?